alanubi/bbunit/README.md

     $ make

-You can check that the header files are self-contained and compilable *(optional step)*:
+You can check if the header files are self-contained and compilable *(optional step)*:

     $ make face